 - Progress-driven: Key Results are measured throughout the quarter.
 It is massively rewarding to see how you are moving the dial week-by-week, sprint-by-sprint, release-by-release.
 Seeing progress is a great motivator and spurs the team on to hit their OKRs.
 Where you set KRs that are binary, or where the result can only be seen at the end of the quarter, you rob yourselves of a key motivator and a regular check-in opportunity.

 Importantly, Key Results should drive the right behavior.
 It is a truism that you get what you measure.
-As a PMO person, I have lost count of the number of times I have seen KPIs that were put in place with the best of intentions, yet end up driving behavior that had a negative impact on the organization.
+As a PMO person, I have lost count of the number of times I have seen KPIs that were put in place with the best of intentions, yet end up driving behavior that harmed the organization.
 I worked in a call center once where customer service reps had a KPI around the length of calls.
-The target was that calls should be handled within six minutes.
-As a result, customers often found themselves mysteriously being cut off as their call approached the 6-minute mark, forcing them to call back and start the clock afresh.
+The target was that requests should be handled within six minutes.
+As a result, customers often found themselves mysteriously being cut off as their call approached the 6-minute mark, forcing them to call back and start the clock anew.
 When setting KRs, take a moment as a team to consider how they could drive negative behavior and, where this is a risk, ensure there are complimentary KRs that reduce the risk.
 In the example I gave about the call center, we could have added a customer satisfaction measure alongside the call handling metric – teams would be less tempted to cut customers off to hit one of their KRs if they knew it would have the inverse effect on the other KRs associated with the Objective.

-The beauty of OKRs is that they encourage the setting of Bold, Challenging, Audacious Objectives that stretch and focus teams, whilst the KRs ensure teams can measure and celebrate even partial successes.
+The beauty of OKRs is that they encourage the setting of Bold, Challenging, Audacious Objectives that stretch and focus teams, while the KRs ensure teams can measure and celebrate even partial successes.